CodeMode-Java/Java-Syllabus/ReadMe2.md

 4.Dynamic Programming

-## Module 5 : "Data Structure Part 2:"
+## Module 5 : "Data Structure Part 2"

 ### Purpose
-"Must for developers and also favorite topic for product based company in interviews"
+Must for developers and also favorite topic for product based company in interviews
 ### Content
 1.Generic Trees